NFL, players leave door open on kneeling during national anthem

 While the possibility of a new rule wasn’t discussed, Jenkins said they did talk about the state of the league, the anthem protests and how to “amplify players’ voices” on the issues.

-But as far as future protests go, Jenkins said it’ll be up to each individual player to decide if they’ll take the knee during the national anthem.
+But as far as future protests go, Jenkins said it’ll be up to each individual player to decide if they’ll take a knee during the national anthem.

 Following the meeting, the NFL and NFLPA released a joint statement, highlighting their goals to "utilize our platform to promote equality and effectuate positive change."
 They also said that "everyone who is part of our NFL community has a tremendous respect for our country, our flag, our anthem and our military."